MattInReality/ip-address-tracker/README.md

 ```

 I found a [Dev.to blog post](https://dev.to/fabiorosado/hide-your-api-keys-with-netlify-functions-93m) about hiding API
 keys with Netlify functions.
 Which I planned to use for deployment... until my API allowance ran out.
-Currently I'm
-rethinking the whole project so...
+Having found a new
+api from [ipgeolocation.io](https://ipgeolocation.io/) I've rebuilt the state management to use the different response.
+I also spent a significant amount of time playing with the Netlify functions and Netlify CLI.

 The most important lesson learnt...
 To read the details of a free tier on an API before coding around it.

 ### Continued development

-It's endless really isn't it?
+My immediate continued development will likely be a portfolio site followed by another Frontend Mentors project.
+But I'm
+excited by the idea that the scope for future development is endless.
 I'd like to build something bigger in vue.
-Though I'm considering building my own api
-proxy instead so I can get around this problem of api keys.

-I think I need to spend some time looking up CSS grid layout strategies.
+I've
+touched on React before and have some Udemy courses so could do something there.
+For backend, I'd like to build myself
+an API proxy and learn more about rate limiting and CORS.

 ### Useful resources